| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 The second section, Bison declarations, provides information to Bison about the tokens and their types (see section The Bison Declarations Section).

-directive defines the variable api.value.type
+The %define directive defines the variable api.value.type,

 thus specifying the C data type for semantic values of both tokens and